ARCCA/intro-to-machine-learning-applications/_episodes/04-keras-tensorflow-mnist-dataset.md

 ~~~
 {: .output}

-Our model reached an accuracy of 0.98% for the validation data set which is slighly
+Our model reached an accuracy of 0.98% for the validation data set which is slightly
 lower than the accuracy obtained with the training data, which is an example of
 overfitting.